 (including many front covers) to name but a few.

 My work is also for sale on the RSPB picture library website - rspb-images.com where I have over 2400 images.

 The New Website

 I first built my website in 2003, It was quite simple then with a few images.
 As time went on more images were added,

-apart from some tweaks now and then it has been the same old site, now with nearly 15000 images.
+apart from some tweaks now and then it had been the same old site, which by this time had nearly 15000 images.

 Built with ancient, superseded software it was becoming very outdated.
 Not mobile or Google friendly and with my rankings

 dropping from the top of the first page, I finally took the inevitable overdue plunge and created a new site.

 The process of adding new images to the site will be much easier and quicker.
 This will give me a better opportunity to plow through the backlog of the thousands of images I have hidden away on my hard drives, images that have never been processed or seen the light of day.
 All new images added will be of a larger size,